-- The results of our laboratory testing and engineering evaluation indicate that the underlying shallow clays are moderately plastic to highly plastic in character.
-Potential vertical movement on the order of 3 to 4 inches is estimated at existing grade elevation. - Final Subgrade Plasticity Index values greater than 20 are anticipated. - Recommend stabilizing 6 or 8 inches of subgrade soils. - Pavement section recommendations are based on the design CBR value of 2.0 and the input parameters.
+- The results of our laboratory testing and engineering evaluation indicate that the underlying shallow clays are plastic to highly plastic in character.
+Potential vertical movement on the order of 3 1⁄2 to 4 1⁄2 inches is estimated at existing grade elevation. - Final Subgrade Plasticity Index values greater than 20 are anticipated.
+Recommend stabilizing 8 inches of subgrade soils. - Pavement section recommendations are based on the design CBR value of 2.0 and the input parameters.
 The pavement can experience cracking and deformation due to shrinkage and swelling characteristics of the soils as described in the Vertical Movements section of this report. - Cut and fill information is not available at this time.
-Anticipated potential vertical movements and recommended pavement sections should be re-evaluated after cut and fill information is made available. - Local and Collector type street recommendations are presented. - Input parameters are shown in Table No. 3 (Summary Table A).
-Please call us to provide pavement recommendations, if needed, for different input values. - If repetitive truck or heavy truck traffic is anticipated, please contact us for revised pavement recommendations.
+Anticipated potential vertical movements and recommended pavement sections should be re-evaluated after cut and fill information is made available. - Local, Collector, and Arterial type street recommendations are presented. - Input parameters are shown in Table No. 3 (Summary Table A).
+Please call us to provide pavement recommendations, if needed, for different input values.

+If repetitive truck or heavy truck traffic is anticipated, please contact us for revised pavement recommendations.